robotopia-x/research/README.md

 > “Research is the highest form of adoration”
 > Pierre Teilhard de Chardin

-###### Research is an essential part of a successfull project.
+###### Research is an essential part of a successful project.
 Analyzing comparable projects and their features helped us make our own game unique.

 <br/>